A group from a map and orbit equivalence: An action of on

 \subsection{The action}

-We define here a map ${\cal A}_g : \Gamma_{\Phi} \rightarrow \Gamma_{\Phi}$ for all $g \in G_{X_{\Phi}}$, Lemma \ref{action1}, Proposition \ref{type-1} and Proposition \ref{type-2} are guide lines to this aim.
+We define here a map ${\cal A}_g : \Gamma_{\Phi} \rightarrow \Gamma_{\Phi}$ for all $g \in G_{X_{\Phi}}$, Lemma \ref{action1}, the Propositions \ref{type-1} and \ref{type-2} are guide lines to this aim.
 From Lemma \ref{vertexInterval}, each vertex $v\neq v_0$ of $\Gamma_{\Phi}$ is identified with an interval $I_v$ of $S^1$, and each $g \in G_{X_{\Phi}}$ maps $I_v$ to $g( I_v)$, another interval of $S^1$.
 We have to understand how each interval $g( I_v)$ is related to some interval $I_w$, for a vertex $w$ of $\Gamma_{\Phi}$.
-Lemma \ref{action1} implies in particular that we cannot expect: $``g( I_v) = I_w"$ for all intervals $I_v$.
+Lemma \ref{action1} implies, in particular, that we cannot expect: $``g( I_v) = I_w"$ for all intervals $I_v$.
 But it shows that if we allow a ``small" error then we can associate to $g( I_v)$ an interval $I_w$.
-This is one way to interpret Lemma \ref{action1} case (c), and its consequences in Proposition \ref{type-1} cases (1-b) and (2-b).
+This is one way to interpret Lemma \ref{action1}, its consequences in Proposition \ref{type-1} and \ref{type-2} and the following definition.